deebloo/things-you-can-do-in-a-web-worker/README.md

 (List just started, Will grow soon)

 A list of available functionality and use cases for web workers.
 Have something to add?
-Submit a PR
+Submit a PR.
+There is also a good list available [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Functions_and_classes_available_to_workers)

 ## APIS